UNDERWATER DEMOLITION TEAM HISTORIES

 officer and Lieutenant A. CONE as executive officer.
 At the completion of the

 training Lieutenant (junior grade) A.B.
-ONDERDONK, CEC, of team SEVEN, was
+ONDERDONK, CEC, of team SEVEN, was assigned as commanding officer

-teams ONE and THREE as executive officer.
-The month of November was spent
+and Lieutenant (junior grade) C.E.
+EMERY of teams ONE and THREE as executive officer.
+The month of

-operation.
-At this time some veterans of Underwater Demolition Team ABLE were
+its first operation.
+At this time some veterans of Underwater Demolition Team ABLE were assigned to the team.
+On 30 November the team

-assigned to the team.
-On 30 November the team was ordered to Pearl Harbor and, after a few days spent at Camp Andrews, was embarked on the U.S.S.
+few days spent at Camp Andrews, was embarked on the U.S.S.
 BULL (APD-78).
-In ten
+In ten (10) days, the team with its operation

-at Eniwetok and Saipan, arrived Ulithi where they were assigned to the coming
+equipment headed west and, after stopping at Eniwetok and Saipan, arrived Ulithi where they were assigned to the coming landings at Lingayen Gulf in Luzon.

-From Ulithi the team proceeded to Kossol
+From Ulithi the

-Passage, where they joined units of the SEVENTH fleet, and departed for
+units of the SEVENTH fleet, and departed for Lingayen.

-made a reconnaissance of White Beach near the town San Fabian.
+On 7 January, after a thorough beach bombardment, platoons ONE and THREE, operating under cover of two (2) LCI's and heavy fleet units, made a reconnaissance of White Beach near the town San Fabian.
 Only light sniper fire was

 encountered and the team had no casualties.
 The team remained at Lingayen Gulf until the 12th as part of the transport screen, but